tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/产品简介/产品优势_intl_en.md

 ### Cross-platform global interconnection
 **TRTC is a cross-platform solution compatible with more than 5,000 device models.** It provides client SDKs and TencentCloud APIs for mobile and desktop platforms including iOS, Android, Windows, macOS, and web.
-End users can also use its services via the Mini Program of WeChat, QQ, and WeCom.
+End users can also use its services via the QQ, and WeCom.

-### Collaboration with WeChat Mini Program
-As the provider of WeChat’s built-in SDK, TRTC offers user experience in WeChat Mini Program comparable to that of native applications.

 ### Easy and quick integration
 You can run the TRTC demo and integrate basic TRTC features into your project with simple code.
 In as short as 1 minute, you can build from scratch a real-time audio/video communication product featuring low latency, low stutter rate, and high-quality.
 For detailed directions, please see [Quick Demo Start](https://intl.cloud.tencent.com/document/product/647/35086) and [SDK Quick Integration](https://intl.cloud.tencent.com/document/product/647/35092).